thejsj/jsj-gallery-slideshow/readme.txt

 1. Upload the entire jsj-gallery-slideshow folder to the /wp-content/plugins/ directory or simply use the Plugin upload interface in the admin.
 2. Activate the plugin through the ‘Plugins’ menu in WordPress.
 At that moment, all your slideshows will be automatically converted into JSJ Gallery Slideshows.
-3. Optional: If you want to change any of the options for the plugin, go to Settings -> JSJ Gallery Slideshow.
+3. Optional.
+If you want to change any of the options for the plugin, go to Settings -> JSJ Gallery Slideshow.

 == Frequently asked questions ==